unjs/jiti/README.md

 - Default: `false`
 - Environment variable: `JITI_INTEROP_DEFAULT`

-Return the `.default` export of a module at the top-level.
+Return the `.default` export of a module at the top level.

 ### `alias`